garritfra/pi-projects/bouncing_led_ladder/README.md

 ## Assembly

-It uses the following GPIO Pins in this Order: <br>
+It uses the following GPIO Pins in this order: <br>
 4, 17, 27, 5, 6, 13, 19, 26, 21, 16 <br>

 The pins can be modified in the setup function